Factbox: Highlights of Austrian conservative-Greens coalition deal

 IMMIGRATION, SECURITY AND FIGHT AGAINST “POLITICAL ISLAM”

-- Banning girls from wearing headscarves in school up to aged 14, from around 10 now.
+- Banning girls from 14 and under from wearing headscarves in school, up from around the age of 10 now.

 - Introduce preventive custody for “people for whom facts support the assumption that they pose a threat to public safety” but have yet to commit a crime: an idea put forward under Kurz’s previous coalition with the far right after a fatal stabbing apparently committed by an asylum seeker.